tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 ### 6.8 Compaction Mechanics Summary

 During compaction, SSTables are merged using the Spooky algorithm strategies (full preemptive, dividing, or partitioned merge).
 For each key, only the newest version is retained based on sequence numbers, while tombstones (deletion markers) and expired TTL entries are purged.
 Original SSTables are marked for deletion and removed after their reference count reaches zero, ensuring active reads complete safely.
-The system automatically adds new levels when the largest level exceeds capacity, and removes empty levels when no pending work exists (no flushes in progress and L0 is empty).
+The system automatically adds new levels when the largest level exceeds capacity, and removes empty levels when no pending work exists (no flushes in progress and Level 1 is empty).
 After each compaction, Dynamic Capacity Adaptation recalibrates level capacities to maintain optimal hierarchy proportions based on actual data distribution in the largest level.

 ## 7. Performance Optimizations
 ### 7.1 Block Indices